 And then, this function have significant difference with PHP md5() with the length of the hash code it generates, that is, 40-bit hash code, whereas md5 generates 32-bit digest.
 With respect to the optional second $raw_output argument, if TRUE, this function will return 20-bit binary code.

 Let us have an example PHP program, that displays the resultant hash code of both hashing function, we have seen above.
 And, it also contains, code for invoking such function with both possible values of $raw_output boolean.

 <?php $input_string = "PHPPOT"; $response_hashcode = array(); $response_hashcode["md5_raw_empty"] = md5($input_string); $response_hashcode["md5_raw_false"] = md5($input_string,FALSE); $response_hashcode["md5_raw_true"] = md5($input_string,TRUE); $response_hashcode["sha1_raw_empty"] = sha1($input_string); $response_hashcode["sha1_raw_false"] = sha1($input_string,FALSE); $response_hashcode["sha1_raw_true"] = sha1($input_string,TRUE); print "<PRE<"; print_r($response_hashcode); print "</PRE<"; ?<

-In the above PHP program, we have stored results of all possible attempts of invoking md5() and sha1() functions with different combination of its arguments.
+In the above PHP program, we have stored results of all possible attempts of invoking md5() and sha1() functions with a different combination of its arguments.